128technology/docs/docs/plugin_icmp_reachability_detection.md

 ### Sunny Day Scenario

-The diagram below shows two available paths - broadband and lte.
-In a sunny day scenario, the icmp probe plugin will perform continuous pings to the destination and report the status as up.
+The diagram below shows two available paths - broadband and LTE.
+In a sunny day scenario, the plugin will perform continuous pings to the destination and report the status as up.
 In this case, the configured `service > icmp-probe > address` will be configured in the application module for broadband service.
 This in turn will trigger the 128T router to install the FIB entries for the `internet-broadband` service and all incoming sessions will be routed to the only available path for that service called `rte-internet-broadband`.
 This is essentially why the plugin can only operate in hunt mode.

 ![Sunny Day Scenario](/img/icmp_probe_sunny_day_scenario.png)

 ### Primary Path Failure Scenario
 The diagram below depicts the failure to ping the server over the broadband interface.
-This failure would typically cause the traffic to be black holed as the upstream ISP gateway is still reachable via ARP.
+This failure would typically cause the traffic to be blackholed as the upstream ISP gateway is still reachable via ARP.
 The ICMP probe plugin, however, will detect the server ICMP failure and will in turn update the application module JSON for the LTE service with the configured `service > icmp-probe > address`.
 As a result of this, the 128T router will remove the FIB entries for the broadband service and replace it with FIB entries for the internet-lte service.
 All subsequent sessions will then be routed using the only available rte-internet-lte service route.

 ![Primary Path Failure](/img/icmp_probe_primary_path_failover_scenario.png)

 ### Primary Path Recovery Scenario
-As soon as the primary path (broadband in the above example) is reachable, the ICMP probe process will update application module JSON with the `internet-brodband` service.
+As soon as the primary path (broadband in the above example) is reachable, the ICMP probe process will update application module JSON with the `internet-broadband` service.
 This will cause the subsequent sessions to migrate back to the primary broadband interface.
 When the primary path comes up the system will wait `service > icmp-probe > hold-down` seconds before bringing it in service.
 This will act as a damper in case the path is flapping too frequently.

 ### All Path Failures
 The `service-policy > best-effort` flag will determine the behavior of the `icmp-probe-agent` in the event where all paths are down.
 When `best-effort > false`, the agent will update the application module with a `dummy` service name which would cause all FIB entries associated with the service to be withdrawn and the client connections to be rejected with an ICMP unreachable.
 When `best-effort > true`, the agent will update the JSON with the primary path as defined by the vector-priority.

 ## Configuration

 For the plugin to operate we need to identify all the paths that can be used to reach the service.
 This is typically achieved by configuring a `service-route` on the router.
 The plugin configuration will leverage application-names and service-route to generate other relevant configurations.

 ### ICMP Probe Enablement
-The ICMP probe plugin functionality needs to be first enabled on the router for the rest of the configuration to work.
-The following simple configuration exists on the router level for this:
+The ICMP probe plugin is enabled on the target router as shown in the configuration excerpt below:

 ```config
 admin@node1.conductor1# show config running authority router router1 icmp-probe